-Automatic life safety fire suppression systems are required in 2 categories of domestic building:
+Automatic life safety fire suppression systems are required in 3 categories of domestic building:

-- · dwellings which form part of a sheltered housing complex, and - · high rise domestic buildings.
+- dwellings which form part of a sheltered housing complex, - buildings containing flats and maisonettes, and - social housing dwellings.

 Conversions - in the case of conversions, as specified in regulation 4, the building as converted shall meet the requirement of this standard (regulation 12, schedule 6).